Nudibranch.com.au

 Naming Nudibranchs

-nudibranch.com.au was born when a friend of Gary’s suggested we share our knowledge with the world.
-The site commenced in March 2003 when we set out on our quest to find, identify and record all of the nudibranchs here in our area.
-The ever changing sea and seasons give up new surprises every visit whether they are subtidal or intertidal.
+nudibranch.com.au was born when a friend of Gary’s suggested I share my knowledge with the world.
+The site commenced in March 2003 when I set out on a quest to find, identify and record all of the nudibranchs here in my area.
+The ever changing sea and seasons give up new surprises every visit, whether they are subtidal or intertidal.

 Waterproof.eu